hafidzmulia-its/CrossTheRoad/README.md

-# Cross The Road: A Java Swing Odyssey
+# Cross The Road: A Platform Based-Strategy Game

 Dive into "Cross The Road," a captivating game developed using the robust Java Swing framework, designed to offer players a unique blend of strategy, timing, and quick decision-making.
 Set across various levels, with Level 3 being a standout for its complexity, players are tasked with navigating through dynamic environments to reach safety on the other side.